aspnetrun/run-aspnetcore-microservices/README.md

 ## The Book - Microservices Architecture and Step by Step Implementation on .NET

 You can find **Microservices Architecture and Step by Step Implementation on .NET book** which **step by step developing** this repository with extensive explanations and details.
-This book is the **best path to leverage your .NET skills** in every aspect from begginer to senior level you can benefit to ramp-up faster on **Enterprise Application Development practices** and easy to **Onboarding to Full Stack .Net Core Developer jobs**.
+This book is the **best path to leverage your .NET skills** in every aspect from beginner to senior level you can benefit to ramp-up faster on **Enterprise Application Development practices** and easy to **Onboarding to Full Stack .Net Core Developer jobs**.

 **[Download Microservices Architecture and Step by Step Implementation on .NET Book](https://aspnetrun.azurewebsites.net/Microservices)**